 Professor of Psychological Science, Public Health, and Medicine at the University of California, Irvine

 Through candid interviews, the power of film is used to tell the stories of teens who discuss their anxiety and its impacts on their lives and relationships, as well as how they’ve found solutions and hope.
 The film also includes a special interview with Michael Phelps, a mental health advocate and one of the greatest athletes of all-time.
-In addition, the documentary provides discussions with mental health experts about the causes of anxiety and its sociological effects, along with the help, resources and tools available.
+In addition, the documentary provides discussions with mental health experts about the causes of anxiety, the brain science and its sociological effects, along with the help, resources and tools available.

 SOCIAL MEDIA ADDICTION

 Social media is a tool and social platforms are a place to connect, share and care… but is that really happening?
 The film features in-depth interviews with teenagers reflecting on their own social media use, as well as experts including Max Stossel, Head of Education and Content at the Center of Humane Technology, Leah Pearlman, co-creator of the Facebook “Like” button and Dr Jerry Bubrick, A Senior Psychologist at Child Mind Institute.

 Woven into this is a very personal, first-hand account of a family’s tragic loss that inspired new legislation to turn the tide against this very real epidemic, the latest scientific and medical research, and strategies to help turn back the tide.
 With the enforced isolation, anxiety and increased screen time that has descended with the pandemic, we are living through a perfect storm for intense cyber-bullying, making this film even more vital viewing than before.

-Angst, exploring anxiety, highlighted that increased time spent on social media worsened anxiety, a sense of isolation, and depression.
+Angst, explores anxiety, highlighting that increased time spent on social media worsened anxiety, a sense of isolation, and depression.

 These films complement each other, helping young people to adults towards better thought patterns, more considered actions, stronger empathy, and resilience.
 They help them become healthier, happier, and more resilient.

 Rabbi Brian Strauss